 You don't have to avoid sharing something that others shared before, but it has to come from something that's inside of you.
 Copying someone else doesn't work because people will just go to the original.

-Being authentic simple means being your honest self.
+Being authentic simply means being your honest self.
 Start with the things that interest you, and share them in your own voice.
 No one else can do that, and that's what helps you stand out as something unique.

 2: It's Better to Go Deep than Go Wide